What’s on at Hootananny and Mad Hatters

 Latest Opening Information.

-The Mad Ferret Band are a Scottish duo, known on the folk scene for their hard hitting blend of traditional and contemporary Folk music.
+Mad Ferret are a Scottish duo, known on the folk scene for their hard hitting blend of traditional and contemporary Folk music.
 Their lively, energetic performances are packed with “blisteringly fast Mandolin solos”, tight harmonies, driving Cajon beats and earth-moving Guitar sounds.
 The influence from both Scottish and Irish folk music has helped shape their unique sound.

 Scottish tour launching their highly acclaimed new album on ONR records “Terror eyes”.